Back to Counselling and Psychotherapy

 - Skype - £45

-- Individuals who are staying as part of the ‘Reablement’ package are entitled to a one-off counselling session free of charge and further sessions are charged at £39 for the duration of your stay.
+- Individuals who are staying at Burrswood are charged at £39 per session for the duration of their stay.

 How do I arrange an appointment?